sony/model_optimization/model_compression_toolkit/quantizers_infrastructure/keras/README.md

 To create custom `MyWeightsTrainingQuantizer` which is a symmetric weights training quantizer you need to set `qi.QuantizationTarget.Weights` as target and `qi.QuantizationMethod.SYMMETRIC` as method.
 Assume that the quantizer is designated for a general task, and that we have an Enum `TaskType` to define that type of quantizers that are implemented for this task.
+We define the quantizer for QAT, so it need to inherit from `BaseKerasQATTrainableQuantizer`.
 ```python
 import tensorflow as tf
 from model_compression_toolkit import quantizers_infrastructure as qi